timbiles/vanillaJS-assignment/README.md

 - Add a parameter to the function 'play'.
 - Using the passed in parameter and 'getElementById', grab the information of the element clicked.
 Set that equal to a variable.
 - Using that variable, assign the square that is clicked to have the value of the current player.

-- **Bonus Add an edge case that won't let you reassign a square that has already been clicked!
+- For extra practice, add an edge case that will not let you reassign a square that has already been clicked!

 ### Solution